Nier: Development

 The concept that would become Nier was first proposed following the release of Drakengard 2 and the reveal of seventh generation consoles.
 The original concept was for a third entry in the Drakengard series.
-It was intended to be for the PlayStation 3 due to the lessening importance of the PlayStation 2, which Drakengard 2 had been made for.
-However, as the project evolved, the original ideas were reworked and the game eventually became a spin-off from the main series.
+As the project evolved, the original ideas were reworked and the game eventually became a spin-off from the main series.
 Despite this, the game's director Yoko Taro continues to think of it as the third Drakengard game.
+Different reports described its planned platforms.
+An earlier report stated it was intended as an Xbox 360 exclusive, then expanded onto the PlayStation 3 (PS3).
+Yoko later stated that the PS3 version was the original one planned due to the lessening importance of the PlayStation 2, which Drakengard 2 had been made for.
 Including concept planning, the total development time lasted three years, with two years spent actually developing the game.
 It was initially a small-scale project, but during planning it grew into a full-fledged role-playing game.

-Development was handled by Cavia with help from Square Enix, who had previously provided development support for the Drakengard games.
+Development was handled by Cavia with help from publisher Square Enix, who had previously provided development support for the Drakengard games.
 Square Enix had minimal input on Yoko's vision for the game's atmosphere and story, allowing him high creative control.
-The in-game cutscenes were created and directed by Studio Anima.

-Nier is intended to be set over 1000 years after the events of Drakengards fifth ending.
+Nier is intended to be set over 1000 years after the original Drakengards fifth ending.
 In this scenario, the game's protagonists Caim and Angelus travel across a dimensional boundary to fight a monstrous beast.
 After winning the battle and killing the monster, they are shot down by a fighter jet and killed; their introduction of magic to the world leads to magical research that results in the Black Scrawl.
 According to Yoko, after the dark story of Drakengard, Yoko focused on more positive themes of friendship and combined effort.
 Much of the game was inspired by the September 11 attacks and the War on Terror.
 Yoko took from it the idea of a terrible event where both sides believed they were doing the right thing, and wanted to show the player multiple perspectives of the same events.
 The term "Replicant" was borrowed by Yoko from the 1982 science fiction movie Blade Runner, although Yoko did not cite a particular source for Nier's name, passing it off as a codename that persisted through development.